StefanelStan/flight-surety/README.md

 * [web3js](https://www.npmjs.com/package/web3) Ethereum JavaScript API.
 * [truffle-hdwallet-provider](https://www.npmjs.com/package/truffle-hdwallet-provider) - HD Wallet-enabled Web3 provider.
 Use it to sign transactions for addresses.
 Used in truffle.cmd for deployment of contracts
 * [Visual Studio Code](https://code.visualstudio.com/) - Web editor
+* [lite-server](https://www.npmjs.com/search?q=lite-server) - Lightweight development node server for serving a web app.
+Used to kickstart the http server to deploy the html and js to interract with the dapp.
+* [express](https://www.npmjs.com/package/express)Fast, unopinionated, minimalist web framework for node.
+Used to host a server that will act as Oracles dispatcher for requests

 ## Authors